Data: The True Asset of Buildings

 Buildings are more than a collection of walls and roofs.
 They are places where students learn, where travelers arrive and leave, and where employees drive business.
 We understand that buildings are your assets – and that they can be so much more.

 When it comes to real estate portfolio management, there’s a fine line between an asset and a liability.
 When you don’t understand what needs maintenance and when, operational costs can easily sink your portfolio’s performance.

 Our smart building solutions offer tools for visibility and optimization across your entire portfolio, freeing you up to focus on the bigger picture – from using space efficiently to selecting the right capital projects to invest in.

 More than that, connected buildings generate data that let you use analytics to predict failures and prevent downtime.
 It’s one thing to replace a lightbulb that’s already burned out or repair a conveyor belt that’s come to a halt, but quite another to preempt those service issues.

 2. Break the Cycle with Automated Maintenance

 Connected building data also enables property managers to track and control energy use and avoid outages, which affect operations and cost money.
-For example, a school in Phoenix, Arizona, not only keeps students and teachers comfortable in some of the hottest temperatures in North America, but also helps the school district save energy costs through our outcomes-based solutions.
+For example, a school in Phoenix, Arizona not only keeps students and teachers comfortable in some of the hottest temperatures in North America, but also helps the school district save energy costs through our outcome-based solutions.

 3. Get Smart About Optimizing Space